Settlers of the Nene Valley – an exciting heritage project!

 ‘Trading Places’ focussed on the local trades, skills and lives of the late 19th and early 20th centuries and involved re-enactors, storytellers, crime historians and traditional crafts people to help local communities and schools to connect with, enjoy and understand the history of their local area.

 Read the Evaluation Report to find out more about the project.

 Traditional Crafts Courses

 An important element of the project’s work was to set up a traditional skills training programme for young unemployed people from the area; giving them opportunities and experiences to build upon.
 An oak ‘Training Barn’ was constructed at Stanwick Lakes in early 2014 and is now the venue for a range of public traditional skills courses.
 Please visit the Trading Places Crafts website for details of the courses we offer to the public.
-Blacksmithing, Shoe Making, Green Woodworking, Basketry and Dry Stone Walling are just a few of the courses on offer.
+Blacksmithing, willow sculpture, wood carving and basketry are just a few of the courses on offer.